kamalsayed/Binary-Calculator-Js/README.md

-### To try the app go to https://kamalsayed.github.io/HackerRankJS/
+## To try the app go to https://kamalsayed.github.io/HackerRankJS/

+##Working instructions
+1. operand 1 then operator then operand1 then finally Eql

 ## Welcome to GitHub Pages